Ra1ld/MPI/hi.md

 mpiexec -np 4 ./the_program
 ```

-The four processes are created after the user presses ENTER, which means
+> The four processes are created after the user presses ENTER, which means
-their creation happens during runtime.<br>
+> their creation happens during runtime.<br>
-However, the number of processes is ``conceptually`` decided earlier, at the moment
+> However, the number of processes is ``conceptually`` decided earlier, at the moment
-the user writes the command.
+> the user writes the command.

+Upon their creation, each process is assigned a Unique ID (UID) more commonly called **Rank**<br>
+During the execution of the command above, 4 processes will be created, and
+their numbering will start from 0:
+* Process 0 → 1st process (rank 0)

+* Process 1 → 2nd process (rank 1)

+* Process 2 → 3rd process (rank 2)

+* Process 3 → 4th process (rank 3)

 <!------------------------------------------------------------------------------------------------------>